Shopify/themekit/docs/commands/index.md

 If you are starting a new theme and want to have some sane defaults, you can use the new command.
 The command will
-- Create a new theme on shopify with the provided name.
+- Create a new theme on shopify with the provided name in the current directory you are in.
 - Initialize your configuration with your credentials and your new theme id.
 - Generate and upload some default templates to make your theme valid.